appleboy/drone-discord/DOCS.md

 Webhooks are a low-effort way to post messages to channels in Discord.
 They do not require a bot user or authentication to use.

 The webhook provided by discord is a single URL which contains the webhook_id and the webhook_token.
-The URL follows the following pattern:
+The URL follows the following pattern.

 ```sh
 https://discord.com/api/webhooks/<webhook_id>/<webhook_token>